 US Supports COVID Accord, but Won’t Compromise National Security

-The third meeting of the Intergovernmental Negotiating Body at WHO headquarters in Geneva.
+The third meeting of the Intergovernmental Negotiating Body to draft and negotiate a WHO convention, agreement or other international instrument on pandemic prevention, preparedness and response at WHO headquarters in Geneva.
 (WHO Photo by Christopher Black)

 WASHINGTON — The United States supports an international effort to reach an accord based on lessons learned from the COVID-19 pandemic, but will resist an agreement that in any way undermines U.S. sovereignty or national security, the State Department said on Wednesday.